Tell us about your case, and we will tell you how we can help!

 - Eyewitness testimonies on your behalf.

 If you need help with any step in this process, from filing the paperwork to providing valid evidence of your abuse, call upon our firm.
-Contact a Fresno domestic violence lawyer at the Arnold Law Group, APC, today if you have questions about orders of protection.
+Contact a Fresno domestic violence lawyer at Arnold Law Group, APC today if you have questions about orders of protection.

 Your path to safety starts here.
 Speak with a Fresno domestic violence attorney today.
 Fill out our online form or call us at (559) 900-1263.